-5.3.8 Multiple outdoor units: Possible layouts
+5.3.7 Multiple outdoor units: Possible layouts

-The piping between the outdoor units must be routed level or slightly upward to avoid the risk of oil retention into the piping.
+• The piping between the outdoor units must be routed level or slightly upward to avoid the risk of oil retention into the piping.

-- To indoor unit
+- a To indoor unit

 - b Piping between outdoor units

 - X Not allowed

 - O Allowed

-To avoid the risk of oil retention to the outmost outdoor unit, always connect the stop valve and the piping between outdoor units as shown in the 4 correct possibilities of the figure below.
+- To avoid the risk of oil retention to the outmost outdoor unit, always connect the stop valve and the piping between outdoor units as shown in the 4 correct possibilities of the figure below.

 - a To indoor unit

 - b Oil collects to the outmost outdoor unit when the system stops

 - X Not allowed

 - O Allowed

-- If the piping length between the outdoor units exceeds 2 m, create a rise of 200 mm or more in the gas line within a length of 2 m from the kit.
+- If the piping length between the outdoor units exceeds 2 m, create a rise of 200 mm or more in the suction gas line and the high pressure/low pressure gas line within a length of 2 m from the kit.